bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is our Document Object Model, it is the encompassment of the window object, all of our elements.
 2. What is an event?
+An event is an interaction between the user and the site.
+Events can trigger callback functions so we can add functionality to our site.
 3. What is an event listener?
+An event listener listens for the user to interact with the site in a way that fires off a callback function.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? nodelist.forEach(node => array.push(node));
+                or
+var nodesArray = [].slice.call(document.querySelectorAll("div"));
 5. What is a component?
+A component is a modular set of html/css/js data.
+We can reuse it for multiple elements on a site and each one will be very similar if not the same.

 ### Git Set up